varelaerick/Price-Predictor-Bras-lia-Apartments/README.md

 # Price Predictor - Brasília Apartments - Project Overview

 ## Motivation

-The main objective of the project was to work with a messy data set, extracted from the web and even with  a relatively small dataset with a few features, I spended a lot of time in the feature engineering processes to be able to build a regression model that gives us a very good score.
+The main objective of the project was to work with a messy data set, extracted from the web and even with  a relatively small dataset with a few features.
+I spended a lot of time in the feature engineering processes to be able to build a regression model that gives us a very good score.

 ## Overview

 Created a predictor that estimates the Brasilia apartments prices to help buyers and sellers to deal
 Scraped over 3000 apartments for sale from Vila Real using python and selenium